Mastodon

 The actual mechanics are straightforward:

 1. Open a Stocks and Shares ISA.
-This is a tax-free wrapper.
-Any gains, dividends, or interest inside an ISA are completely free from tax.
-You can put up to 20,000 pounds into ISAs each tax year.
+Following the order above, this is your workhorse: a tax-free wrapper where any gains, dividends or interest are completely free from UK tax.
+You can pay up to £20,000 into ISAs each tax year.
 Our tax year checklist covers the full set of allowances.

 2. Pick a low-cost platform.
 Trading 212, InvestEngine, and Vanguard are all solid choices for beginners.
 Look for zero or low platform fees and commission-free ETF dealing.